-Ann Curran is author of Me First (Lummox Press, 2013), poems drawn from encounters with the great and not-so-great.
-Clear-eyed and wry,Me Firsti has been praised by Samuel Hazo and Jim Daniels.
+Ann Curran is the author of Me First (Lummox Press, 2013), poems drawn from encounters with the great and not-so-great.
+Clear-eyed and wry,Me First has been praised by Samuel Hazo and Jim Daniels.
 Curran also wrote the chapbook Placement Test, an editor’s choice publication by Main Street Rag Publishing Company of Charlotte, N.C.

+Her most recent poetry book is Knitting the Andy Warhol Bridge.
 Her poetry has appeared in Ireland of the Welcomes, Rosebud, Notre Dame Magazine, Off the Coast, Commonweal, Pittsburgh Post-Gazette, Three Rivers Poetry Journal, and Writer's Digest.

 She covered the International Poetry Forum for the Pittsburgh Press and interviewed Seamus Heaney, Ruth Stone, Maxine Kumin, Czeslaw Milosz, Allen Ginsberg, and others.
 A two-time graduate of Duquesne University, she was longtime editor of Carnegie Mellon Magazine.
 She taught English at the Community College of Allegheny County and Duquesne University and worked for the Pittsburgh Catholic and Pittsburgh Post-Gazette.

 - On the Untimely and Recurring Demise of My Late Great Grandmother